Are My Remote Employees Satisfied? Measuring Job Satisfaction in Remote Roles

 There are many digital tools to measure employee satisfaction on the market.
 From tailored employee apps, to communication software like Slack and Microsoft Teams, and to survey tools like Google Forms or Survey Monkey, your organization has plenty of options.

-For remote workers, the best way to continuously monitor and measure employee satisfaction is through an employee communication platform.
+For remote workers, the best way to continuously monitor and measure employee satisfaction is through an employee communication platform or a specialized employee communication solution for enterprise, healthcare, logistics or manufacturing.
 You’ll get a direct line of communication to your employees, plus the ability to easily hold polls, surveys, performance reviews, or even a digital suggestion box.
 On top of that, your employees will have a dedicated and consolidated place to interact with each other – accessible anywhere, anytime from any device.

 Five Tips for Managers to Measure and Improve Overall Job Satisfaction